-1.1.14 Configuring the Interval for Checking Interface Binding Backup
+1.1.14 Setting the Interval for Checking Interface Binding Backup

 The MAC-to-IP binding relationship on an interface changes dynamically.
 Hence, you need check whether the binding relationship updates after a certain interval.
-If the binding relationship updates (adds or deletes binding entries), it need be backed up again.
+If the binding relationship updates, it need be backed up again.
 The default time interval is 30mins.